 A numbers game

-WeChat, or Weixin in Mandarin, is quickly becoming one of the most popular multi-purpose platforms, not just in China, but in the world.
-Released in 2011 by Chinese internet giant Tencent, With nearly 800 million active monthly users, its user base has grown consistently in every single quarter to date.
+WeChat is quickly becoming one of the most popular all in one platforms, not just in China, but in the world.
+Released in 2011 by Chinese internet giant Tencent, with nearly 800 million active monthly users, its user base has grown consistently in every single quarter to date.

-But to those of us more familiar with its western counterparts, it’s not the figures surrounding WeChat’s usage that are interesting.
+But to those of us more familiar with its western super apps.
+It’s not the figures surrounding WeChat’s usage that are interesting.
 It’s the actual embodiment of the app.

-But whilst the main benefit may appear to be the ease of use for the user, WeChat is actually one of the world’s most comprehensive and intelligent data-gathering tools.
+With all easy to use features, WeChat is actually one of the world’s most comprehensive and intelligent data-gathering tools.
 And yep, you’ve guessed it – this is a marketer’s dream.

-And by tapping into the app’s data on payments and money transfers, marketers can get a good idea of when, where, how and why users spend their money, before using this to hyper-accurately target their audience when they’re most likely to buy.
+Moreover, using data’s users payments, marketers can get a good idea of when, where, how and why users spend.
+Using this hyper-accurately target audience, developers can find they’re most likely to buy.

-Yet despite these concerns, what shouldn’t be overlooked is the technological power that has made a super-app such as WeChat possible.
+Despite these concerns, what shouldn’t be overlooked is the technological power has made a super-app such as WeChat.
 Imagine if in the hands of a western audience and the future looks very exciting indeed.